RustyPrione/Tamilrockers-ProxyTool/README.md

 # Tamilrockers-ProxyTool
-TamilRockers ProxyTool is use to provide direct access to tamilrockers without VPN A Powerfull Python Script
+TamilRockers ProxyTool is use to provide direct access to tamilrockers without VPN.
+- A Powerfull Python Script
-Robust and Speedy
+- Robust and Speedy
-Up 2 Date
+- Up 2 Date
 # Caution: I'm not a part of TamilRockers.
 This is My Quarantine project and it is for Enjoyment and Educational Purpose.

 # Installation Guide: